 I’m saying nearly because dealing with follow numbers these days is a major pain.
-Each network has their own API, and you need to sign up to most of them before they will ever share your follower numbers with your WordPress website.
+Each network has its own API, and you need to sign up to most of them before they’ll share your follower numbers with your WordPress website.

 To enable a new social network, just click the big button and then select the network you want.
-The interesting thing here is that Monarch features even more social networks in its follow section than in the share section.
-In total, we have more than 35 possible network integrations.
+The interesting thing here is that Monarch features even more social networks in its follow section than in its share section.
+In total, there are more than 35 possible network integrations.

-Now, depending on the network you choose, the integration process might be anything from very simple, to very painful.
-However, as I mentioned, the fault is not on Monarch, but rather on the networks themselves.
-Monarch actually does whatever they can to make the process simpler.
-There’s even a user guide taking you through the difficult parts.
+Now, depending on the network you choose, the integration process could be anything from very simple, to very painful.
+However, as I mentioned, the fault isn’t on Monarch, but rather on the networks themselves.
+Monarch actually does whatever it can to make the process simpler, and even has a user guide to take you through the difficult parts.

-Once you do manage to enable your networks of choice, you can display the follow buttons in one of two ways: via a widget, and via a shortcode.
+Once you do manage to enable your networks of choice, you can display the follow buttons in one of two ways: Via a widget or via a shortcode.

-The widget is the most classic way of handling things and probably the most useful.
+The widget is the classic way to handle things, and probably the most useful.

 For the shortcode, you get basically the same set of customizations as for the widget, which is great.
-Once you have everything tuned, just click on “generate shortcode.”
-You can then take that shortcode wherever you wish (posts, pages, etc.).
+Once you have everything tuned, just click Generate Shortcode, and you can then take that shortcode wherever you wish (posts, pages, and so on).

-The cool thing with the shortcode is that the settings you’re adjusting aren’t global for all shortcodes.
-They are just settings for the single shortcode that you’re about to generate.
-This allows you to use multiple slightly different shortcodes throughout the site.
+The cool thing with the shortcode is the settings you’re adjusting aren’t global for all shortcodes, they just apply to the shortcode you’re about to generate.
+This allows you to use multiple, slightly different shortcodes throughout the site.

-Setting aside the share and follow buttons, Monarch also has some other very interesting features to offer.
-Let’s just run through them quickly:
+Setting aside the share and follow buttons, Monarch also has some other very interesting features.
+Let’s run through them quickly:

 - You can override the share button settings for individual posts and pages.

-- There’s a stats module – showing you the social share numbers for the whole site.
-You can break those down into specific posts, locations, and types.
+- There’s a stats module showing you the social share numbers for the whole site, and you can break them down into specific posts, locations, and types.

 - You can import and export your Monarch settings.

-- Multiple triggers for pop-ups and fly-ins.
-You can decide when you want your share buttons displayed specifically.
-Like so:
+- There are multiple triggers for popups and fly-ins.
+You can decide when you want your share buttons displayed specifically, like so:

 Does it impact your load time?

 Okay, so with all those features, there has to be some toll on your site performance, right?
-Let’s find out in this next part of the Monarch plugin review.
+Let’s find out in this next part of this review.

-My testing site is a rather basic one (Twenty Fifteen, Jetpack + a handful of plugins installed, no caching).
-In its default setup, the results I’m getting:
+My testing site is a rather basic one (Twenty Fifteen, Jetpack and a handful of plugins installed, no caching).
+In its default setup, here are the results I’m getting: